Sanity is overrated.

 16. I don’t know why.

 know that I had a lot of fun.

-have to show off her singing talent on top of the bar, I spotted a familiar head of tousled dark hair in the corner of my vision.
+have to show off her singing talents on top of the bar, I spotted a familiar head of tousled dark hair in the corner of my vision.

 “Hi,” I blurted out loudly.